 A typical confidentiality provision in an agreement will discuss 2 main topics:

 - what types of information constitute “confidential information”

-- the behavior of the parties with respect to this confidential information
+- the behavior required of the parties with respect to this confidential information

 Defining “Confidential Information”

-The parties of a contract usually provide a specific description as to what types of information may be considered “confidential,” –they might say “Confidential information, under this agreement includes, but is not limited to” and typically goes on to include items such as:
+The parties of a contract usually provide a specific description as to what types of information may be considered “confidential,”–they might say “Confidential Information, under this agreement includes, but is not limited to” and go on to include items such as: